Overview of Deliverability

 If you're just starting out sending, focus on sending great content to an engaged segment.
 This will help you build up a solid reputation in a short amount of time.

 If you've already been sending and you're having deliverability issues, check out our guide on improving your sender reputation.

 Your business, your customers, and the world of email are ever-changing.
 Monitor your sending to adjust to changes and stay at the top of your game.

 The difficulty with deliverability is that you don’t always know when your emails have been successfully delivered.
-Email service providers use a combination of different metrics to evaluate your emails, and to protect against spammers these metrics and methods are purposely kept hidden from senders.
+Inbox providers use a combination of different metrics to evaluate your emails, and to protect against spammers these metrics and methods are purposely kept hidden from senders.
 Because of this, it's important to adhere to sending best practices to ensure that you have great deliverability.